Skip to content

 AI isn't the problem.
 We've given it the wrong job.

 Relieved of procedural code generation, AI does what it's genuinely brilliant at: understanding intent and expressing it as declarations.
 Natural language is already declarative in spirit.
 "When an order is placed, check the credit limit" — that's not a path.
-That's a rule.
-AI can express it as one.
-Context Engineering directs AI to generate rules, not code — and a governed system follows.
+That's a rule, and should be preserved.

 The Proof